webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

 - **Initiating Project: Preliminary Scope Statement**
   - **clearly defines how the work will be done**.
   - after business case, preliminary scope statement is **first artifact created** and will become part of the project charter.
+  - preliminary scope statement and the scope statement are the same.
+Only difference is maturity.
+  - document grows with project becomes more mature.
+This document will be the reference for the planning phase.
+  - Functions:
+    - Scope Description: summary project intent and purpose.
+    - Acceptance Criteria: description of successful project.
+    - Deliverables: project boundaries and what team will deliver.
+    - Exclusions: what team will not deliver.
+    - Assumptions: the project unknowns as known.
+    - Constraints: what has to be worked around and could delay project.
+- **Initiating Project: Project Charter**
+  - **high level explanation of why the project exit**.
   - objectives should be clear, measurable, actionable.
   - questioning project requestor to ensure problem is clearly understood.
-- **Initiating Project: Project Charter**
-  - **high level explanation of why the project exit**.
   - officially recognizes the project has begun.
 First official document of Approved project.
   - source of truth for the project.
 It describes the vision and direction of the entire project.
   - written by product manager and delivered to all stakeholders, but signed and approved by project sponsor.